 Synonymous with legendary signature dishes such as Tiradito, Black Cod with Miso and New Style Sashimi, chef Nobu’s restaurants revolutionized the image of Japanese cuisine in the Western World, establishing a “New Style Japanese cuisine” colored with South American & Western influences, in some of the most glamorous venues and locations throughout the world.

 Annual Nobu Food Festival

-Chef Nobu Matsuhisa returns to Mykonos for the annual Nobu Food Festival held between the 29th of July and the 1st of August 2015 at Matsuhisa Mykonos.
-The Belvedere Hotel celebrates the Nobu Food Festival for the 12 th year.
+Chef Nobu Matsuhisa returns to Mykonos for the annual Nobu Food Festival held between the 18th to 22nd of July at Matsuhisa Mykonos.
+The Belvedere Hotel celebrates the Nobu Food Festival for the 14 th year.

 Nobu Matsuhisa the Legendary Chef

 Born in Tokyo in 1952, Nobu Matsuhisa commenced his culinary career at the age of 17, as an apprentice Itamae-Sushi Chef.
 Following three years of classical training in Japanese cuisine and a further four years as a professional sushi chef in Japan, Nobu Matsuhisa left for Peru in 1972 to open a highly regarded Sushi restaurant in its capital Lima.

 Inspiration for the Matsuhisa Restaurant

 Over the course of a working career in both Peru and Argentina and further travelling throughout the region, Nobu introduced the concept of New Style Japanese cuisine in a groundbreaking fashion.Based on international cuisines mainly from South America with a strong emphasis on sea food, Nobu created his unique concept; which as firmly based as it may be on traditional Japanese cuisine, it also incorporates the diverse culinary influences acquired over his lifetime of travels in South America, Alaska and the West.